 4 Tips How Protect your Rugs from Moths:

-Moth infestations are detrimental to any textile containing animal fibers such as wool or fur.
+Moth infestations are detrimental to any textile containing animal fibers such as wool.
 These fibers contain keratin, a fibrous protein that certain species of moths and moth larvae feed on.
 Larvae can destroy your Persian or Oriental rug at rapid speed.

 Use these 4 tips to help prevent moths from infesting your textiles.